gyanprabhat7/Instabruteforce/index.md

-InstaBFA
+##InstaBFA
-InstaBruteForcBFAe is an illegal tool for instagram exploit
+InstaBruteForcAttack is an illegal tool for instagram exploit